BartoszCichecki/LenovoLegionToolkit/README.md

 #### <a id="faq-custom-tooltip" />Why don't I see the custom tooltip when I hover LLT icon in tray?

 In Windows 10 and 11, Microsoft did plenty of changes to the tray, breaking a lot of things on the way.
 As a results custom tooltips not always work properly.
 Solution?
 Update your Windows and keep fingers crossed.

+#### <a id="faq-cpu-pc" />How can I OC/UV my CPU?

+There are very good tools like [Intel XTU](https://www.intel.com/content/www/us/en/download/17881/intel-extreme-tuning-utility-intel-xtu.html) (which is used by Vantage) or [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/) made just for that.

 #### <a id="faq-gpu-oc" />What, if I overclocked my GPU too much?